 Differential diagnosis of free fluid in cul de sac (pouch of Douglas)

 The cul-de-sac, also known as the pouch of Douglas or rectouterine pouch, is an extension of the postero-inferior reflection of the peritoneal fold between the uterus (anteriorly) and rectum (posteriorly).
 It is the most inferior aspect of the peritoneal cavity and therefore the first location where free fluid accumulates.

 - ruptured follicles

 - retrograde menstruation

-- increase in ovarian permeability due to oestrogen influence
+- increase in ovarian permeability due to estrogen influence